-The Dutch process cake was richer and had a deeper "chocolate" flavor, while the natural was more mild.
+The Dutch process cake was richer and had a deeper "chocolate" flavor, while the natural was milder.
 If I had to choose a cake, I'd go for the one with Dutch process cocoa—that rich color, tighter crumb, and deep toasted vanilla flavor are hard to resist.

 The second chocolate cake recipe relied on baking soda and it didn't fare so well with the Dutch process cocoa.
 Not only did the cake hardly rise, but the Dutch process cocoa combined with the alkaline baking soda lent the cake a bitter, soapy aftertaste.

 The chocolate pudding using the Dutch process cocoa was much darker in color, but no more or less creamy than the natural version.
 The Dutch process pudding had a richer flavor, while the natural pudding was lighter and a little more acidic.
 In recipes like this, your choice of cocoa is all about your personal taste: rich and dark or light and tangy.